forrestywang/DS_Projects/Machine Learning Workshop/README.md

 MODEL_NAME = 'insurance-model.joblib'
 ```

 First, I imported the necessary packages for manipulating the data set, making and training the logistic regression, testing accuracy, and exporting the model.
+The scikit-learn and pandas packages made the logistic regression model and set up the data frame respectively.

 I started the timer here to see how long everything took to execute.